 Restricted Stock Units.
-Restricted stock units represent the right to receive shares of Common Stock at a specified date in the future, subject to forfeiture of such right.
-If the restricted stock unit has not been forfeited, then on the date specified in the restricted stock unit agreement we shall deliver to the holder of the restricted stock unit, unrestricted shares of Common Stock which will be freely transferable.
-The GNC Committee will specify the purchase price, if any, to be paid by the grantee for the Common Stock.
+Restricted stock units represent the right to receive shares of our common stock at a specified date in the future, subject to forfeiture of such right.
+If the restricted stock unit has not been forfeited, then on the date specified in the restricted stock unit agreement we shall deliver to the holder of the restricted stock unit, unrestricted shares of common stock which will be freely transferable.
+The GNC Committee will specify the purchase price, if any, to be paid by the grantee for the common stock.

 Performance Share Awards.
-Performance share awards are denominated in shares of Common Stock and are linked to satisfaction of performance criteria established by the GNC Committee.
+Performance share awards are denominated in shares of our common stock and are linked to satisfaction of performance criteria established by the GNC Committee.
 If the GNC Committee determines that the Award is intended to meet the requirements of "performance-based compensation" and therefore be deductible under Section 162(m) of the Code, then the performance criteria on which the Award will be based shall be with reference to any one or more of the following: earnings per share, operating cash flow, operating income, profit after-tax, profit before-tax, return on equity, return on sales, revenue, total shareholder return and such other objective goals established by the GNC Committee any of which may be measured either in absolute terms or as compared to any incremental increase or decrease or as compared to results of a peer group or to market performance indicators (the "Performance Criteria").

 Performance Units.
-Performance units are denominated in units equivalent to shares of Common Stock or units of value, including dollar value of shares of Common Stock, and are linked to satisfaction of performance criteria established by the GNC Committee, including the Performance Criteria, on a specified date or dates over any period or periods.
+Performance units are denominated in units equivalent to shares of our common stock or units of value, including dollar value of shares of common stock, and are linked to satisfaction of performance criteria established by the GNC Committee, including the Performance Criteria, on a specified date or dates over any period or periods.

-Change in Control
+Adjustments; Effect of a Change in Control